Here is a breakdown of major shareholders in The Gap Inc. (NYSE: GPS)

 The Gap Inc. (GPS) Insider Activity

-A total of 48 insider transactions have happened at The Gap Inc. (GPS) in the last six months, with sales accounting for 29 and purchases happening 19 times.
-The most recent transaction is an insider sale by FISHER WILLIAM SYDNEY, the company’s Director.
-SEC filings show that FISHER WILLIAM SYDNEY sold 16,000 shares of the company’s common stock on Mar 19 at a price of $31.34 per share for a total of $0.5 million.
-Following the sale, the insider now owns 0.15 million shares.
+A total of 53 insider transactions have happened at The Gap Inc. (GPS) in the last six months, with sales accounting for 33 and purchases happening 20 times.
+The most recent transaction is an insider sale by FISHER JOHN J, the company’s Director.
+SEC filings show that FISHER JOHN J sold 112,099 shares of the company’s common stock on Mar 19 at a price of $31.13 per share for a total of $3.49 million.
+Following the sale, the insider now owns 12.58 million shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.